-Warning: If you use audit passwords to control access to the audit file, do not use your server password as the audit password.
+WARNING: If you use audit passwords to control access to the audit file, do not use your server password as the audit password.

-Note: If you use a password to control access to an audit file, and forget the audit password, then you must use the rights-based access, as described in Access Controls for Online Audit Data in Chapter 2.
+NOTE: If you use a password to control access to an audit file, and forget the audit password, then you must use the rights-based access, as described in "Controlling Access to Online Audit Data" on page 27.
 When you have access to the audit trail, you can reset the password as described in this procedure.